-Pokémon Go has received a number of updates that make catching 'em all during the coronavirus pandemic safer and more compatible with being stuck at home.
+Pokémon Go has received a number of updates that make catching 'em all during more compatible with being at home.

-Niantic, the developer behind Pokémon Go (and other mobile AR games like Harry Potter Wizards Unite) took a number of measures to make the transition easier for players.
+Niantic, the developer behind Pokémon Go (and other mobile AR games like Harry Potter Wizards Unite) took a number of measures to make it possible for players to enjoy the game when they're not walking around all the time.

-Here's a deeper look at the game's latest updates and tips on how to play Pokémon Go from home.
+Here's a deeper look at the game's stay-at-home updates and tips on how to play Pokémon Go from home.
+Be sure to check out our Pokémon Go Guide for more tips on how to be the very best.

 Niantic doesn't want its players taking unsafe measures to catch Pokémon while several parts of the globe are on quarantine orders.
-In a March 12 update, it announced these changes to Pokémon Go:
+It made these changes to Pokémon Go:

 - A one-time purchase bundle of 30 Incense for 1 PokéCoin.
 Incense will also last for one hour.